epurpur/Local_LLM_Workshop/README.md

 ## Why?

-You might be wondering, why would I want to run an LLM directly on my machine?
+With services available like ChatGPT and CoPilot, you might be wondering why would you want to run an LLM directly on your own machine?

 1. Privacy and Security

-By processing information locally, Ollama ensures that your information remains secure and private.
+By processing information locally, your information remains secure and private.
 According to their [terms of service](https://openai.com/policies/terms-of-use/), OpenAI claims they are not keeping and misusing your data.
 However, there are concerns about that.
 UVA licenses [UVA CoPilot](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=8a0050d847fac610bb2b9c7b116d4317), an instance of Microsoft CoPilot, which is probably safer to use.
 These concerns are negated if you run the LLM yourself!

 2. Offline Use